simpulton/angular2-patterns-in-angular1/06_dependency_injection_in_es6.md

 export default CategoriesModel;
 ```

 Using a class based approach, we simply cannot reference an injected dependency outside of the constructor.
-In the **getCategories** method above, there is no reference to **$q** because it is only scoped to the constructor function.
+In the **getCategories** method above, there is zero knowledge of **$q** because it is only scoped to the constructor function.
 We can make it available by assigning it to a local  member within the constructor in the form of **this.$q = $q**.

 > We are using **'ngInject';** to instruct **ngAnnotate** to generate strict dependency injection syntax for us.